fryerlab/LBD_CWOW/README.md

 | Lewy body dementia (LBD)  | 440     |

 This git repo contains scripts for the following:
--   Metadata analysis
+-   Metadata analysis of the 619 individuals.
--   Processing of bulk-tissue RNA-sequencing data
+-   Processing of bulk-tissue RNA-sequencing data.
--   Analysis of bulk-tissue RNA-sequencing data
+-   Gene-level differential expression among pairwise groups and within each genetic sex.
+-   Weighted gene co-expression network analysis (WGCNA).
 -   Generation of manuscript figures from Olney et al. 202x publication
 -   Generation of shiny app for exploration of the results presented in Olney et al. 202x publication, view app [here](https://fryerlab.shinyapps.io/LBD_CWOW/)

 ## Create conda environment
 The necessary software for bulk RNAseq data processing is contained in: `LBD.yml`.

 To create the environment: